joshbrew/HEG_Arduino/README.md

 Uses an Arduino Nano V3, an Adafruit ADS1115, an OPT101, a BR1102W and AN1102W Red and IR LEDs respectively. (~$20)

-Run the HEG_Arduino.ino sketch in with Arduino IDE or with the correct libraries in your preferred.
+Run the HEG_Arduino.ino sketch in with Arduino IDE or with the correct libraries in your preferred IDE (e.g. Visual Studio).
+Play around with the sample rates in the sketch.
-I will get a CircuitPython version going.
+I will get a CircuitPython version going to open up more possibilities.

 To use, just plug in the Nano, upload this script, and it should read out the ADS data.